 Chris has worked on terrestrial and underwater projects from prehistoric to modern times in the mid-Atlantic and southeastern United States and abroad through contract, research, and regulatory perspectives.
 He joined the Underwater Archaeology Branch (UAB) as a staff archaeologist in 2000.
 Between 2003 and 2010, he supervised archaeological fieldwork and diving operations on the Queen Anne's Revenge (QAR) Shipwreck Project, including serving as lead instructor for the DiveDown program, teaching recreational divers about North Carolina’s underwater cultural heritage.

 Chris became the Deputy State Archaeologist-Underwater in 2019, supervising professional staff responsible for the identification, inventory, evaluation, and management of terrestrial and submerged archaeological sites throughout the state, and curation of associated archaeological data and artifacts.
-He is a co-principle investigator for the QAR Shipwreck Project and the UAB diving safety officer managing the equipment, logistics, and training of the OSA scientific diving program.
+He is also the UAB diving safety officer managing the equipment, logistics, and training of the OSA scientific diving program.
 Chris is a trained scientific diver and teaches recreational diving and dive safety as a PADI Master Instructor and DAN Instructor-Trainer in his spare time.